i386x/volume_key-maint/nss2openssl/README.md

 ## `libvolume_key` Binds to NSS Stack/GPGME/Itself

-Summary of what calls what in `volume_key`.
+Summary of what calls what in `libvolume_key`.
 Following per-each-c-or-h-file maps mets the format:
 ```
 <defined function or macro name> ":" (
     <volume_key function>